 SUING FOR A NEVADA ROAD ACCIDENT

 What makes the situation even more complicated is that many Nevada residents live and work in this area and may be involved in a bike accident in California.
 This means that the process of collecting damages may be even more complicated than usual.
 If you have been injured while cycling or driving on an unsafe road, you must know your rights and how you can claim damages for the negligence of the person or group who caused your accident.
-Contact Bernstein and Poisson in Las Vegas to see if a personal injury lawsuit may be possible for your case.
+Contact the personal injury lawyers from Bernstein and Poisson in Las Vegas to see if a personal injury lawsuit may be possible for your case.